 Concurrently with the filing of the Complaint, DOJ filed a consolidated Consent Decree executed among the EPA, Authority and Government of Puerto Rico (the "2015 EPA Consent Decree") settling the matters addressed in the Complaint, under the terms agreed upon by the Authority, DOJ and EPA.
 The 2015 EPA Consent Decree is the result of an extensive negotiation process aimed, among other things, at resolving the claims addressed in the Complaint and the requirements of previous consent decrees related to the allegations included in the Complaint, specifically with the goal of implementing a system-wide NPDES permit compliance plan, continuing the implementation of operational and maintenance plans in all of the Authority's facilities, implementing remedial measures to address discharges and the alleged violations to the CWA occurring within the Authority's wastewater collection system of the Puerto Nuevo Wastewater Treatment Plant ("WWTP") in the Municipality of San Juan.
 On May 23, 2016, the District Court entered judgement approving the 2015 EPA Consent Decree.
 The Complaint was dismissed with prejudice and associated civil case was closed.
 Before the 2017 Hurricanes, the Authority had been in substantial compliance with the capital improvement and program deadlines of the 2015 EPA Consent Decree.
 In the aftermath of the 2017 Hurricanes, the Authority submitted a notification to EPA invoking the force majeure provisions of the 2015 EPA Consent Decree and indicating the possibility of some delays in projects and program due dates.
 In June 2018, the Authority requested time extensions for a period to be determined for certain obligations and stipulated penalties due under the 2015 EPA Consent Decree with the corresponding justifications due to lack of funding to reactivate the CIP, the ongoing debt renegotiation process and the impact of the 2017 Hurricanes.
 Negotiations regarding the amendment of the 2015 EPA Consent Decree were commenced by the Authority, DOJ and EPA in order to revise the compliance deadlines related to certain programs and projects under the 2015 EPA Consent Degree.
-In February 2023 the DOJ and the Authority reached an agreement on the amendments, which has been approved by the Authority's Governing Board.
-The Modification to the Consent Decree was approved by DOJ, it was lodged in Court, and on July 6, 2023 it was published in the Federal Register for a thirty (30) day period of public comments.
-Four persons and entities commented.
-DOJ and the Authority are currently discussing those comments and any changes that might be needed to include in the Modification to Consent Decree.
-Refer to Note 21 for more detail.
+In February 2023 the DOJ and the Authority reached an agreement on the amendments, which has been approved by the Authority's Governing Board in February of 2023.